reunono/TopDownEngineExtensions/ExtendedSingletonClasses/README.md

 ## Extending Singleton Managers

 The Engine does a great job making its base classes extendable by virtue of all the methods being `virtual`.
 One area that was a bit more difficult to extend was various classes in the `/Managers` folder.
-All of the methods are `virtual`, but all the classes are inherit `MMPersistentSingleton` or `MMSingleton`.
+All of the methods are `virtual`, but all the classes are derived from `MMPersistentSingleton` or `MMSingleton`.
 They define their `Instance` property as the class type.
 This causes some confusion when extending the various Manager classes and trying to continue the Singleton pattern.

 For example, we can very easily create a class that extends GameManager and replace the base scripts with it
 ```C#